jashby360/python-side-projects/README.md

-# side-projects
+# python-side-projects
-This will be where I include some of the side project's I'm working on.
+This will be where I include side projects I'm working on using the python programming language.